Terrestrial Phase I Habitat Assessment

-Local Planning Authorities are increasingly requiring Phase I Habitat Surveys to accompany planning applications for development proposals.
-The aim of a Phase I Habitat Survey is to provide a basis for determining the nature conservation value of a proposed development site by mapping the habitats and listing the main plant species present.
+Local Planning Authorities are increasingly requiring Phase I Habitat Assessments or Wildlife Reports to accompany planning applications for development proposals.
+The aim of a such assessments are to provide a basis for determining the nature conservation value of a proposed development site by mapping the habitats and listing the main plant species present.
+Particular emphasis is placed on identifying whether a development proposal may impact on protected or priority habitats or species.

 A number of widespread species such as badgers, slow worms, bats and great crested newts are protected under the Wildlife & Countryside Act 1981, and/or The Conservation of Habitats and Species Regulations 2010.
 Badgers are specifically protected under the Protection of Badgers Act 1992.
 Consequently, Extended Phase I Habitat surveys are often required to assess the site’s potential to support protected species (and the necessity for further assessment) as well as identifying and mapping the presence of different types of habitat.